hilltracer/rchain/comm/README.md

-# RChain Communication Subsystem
+# Rhonix Communication Subsystem

-Network related operations for RChain.
+Network related operations for Rhonix.

 ## Build from the source